-The course is free, but can be upgraded (i.e., adding graded assignments, unlimited access, and a certificate upon completion) for $150.
-Students need to have already completed RIT and edX’s cybersecurity fundamentals course, which teaches network and system administration fundamentals, information assurance fundamentals, and basic cryptography concepts.
+The course is free but can be upgraded (i.e., adding graded assignments, unlimited access, and a certificate upon completion) for $249.
+Students must have already completed RIT and edX’s cybersecurity fundamentals course, which teaches network and system administration fundamentals, information assurance fundamentals, and basic cryptography concepts.

-Digital marketing makes use of big data and social analytics to create marketing narratives with measurable results.
+Digital marketing uses big data and social analytics to create marketing narratives with measurable results.

 Engineering management applies skills in business leadership, organizational strategy, project management, and staff administration to engineering.

-The curriculum was designed by MIT Sloan faculty: Nelson Repenning (associate dean of leadership and special projects) and Donald Kieffer (senior lecturer in operations management).
+The MIT Sloan faculty designed the curriculum: Nelson Repenning (distinguished professor of system dynamics and organization studies) and Donald Kieffer (senior lecturer in operations management).
 The six-week program costs $2,800 and takes approximately five to seven hours of study per week.

-Hosted by Coursera, the Rice Center for Engineering Leadership offers a series of three short courses that make up a specialization in engineering project management.
+Hosted by Coursera, Rice University offers three short courses that make up a specialization in engineering project management.
 Each course covers a different stage of engineering management: initiating and planning; scope, time, and cost management; and risk, quality, teams, and procurement.